Video Game: MindJack

 - Context-Sensitive Button : Similar to other third-person shooters, the A button provides a (brief) forward dash, a "combat roll" function, and can be used to move your character in and out of cover.

-- Crazy-Prepared: Mindjacked civillians always conveniently have the same weapons as Corbijn.
+- Crazy-Prepared: Mindjacked civilians always conveniently have the same weapons as Corbijn.
 GameCritics.com lampooned this, calling the game's world "an NRA wet dream."
+Angry Joe also got a kick from it, lamenting citizens literally pulling shotguns from their asses.

 - Critical Existence Failure: Some minibosses in the game you cannot scratch at all with your weapons, but if you kill all the Mooks in the area then the boss will either explode or fly away in shame.
 Wait, what?